BlaineAndersonDev/coders-handbook/ruby_enumerable_challenge.md

     "hello\n".chop     #=> "hello"
     "hello".chop       #=> "hell"
     "x".chop           #=> ""
-    # Using '.chop!' will returns nil if no changes are made (I.E. The string is empty).
+    # Using '.chop!' will return nil if no changes are made (I.E. The string is empty).
 Use with caution.
     "".chop!          #=> nil
     ```